holyprince/OMLRelion/Readme.md

 finish filterslice backprojection with sort and reduction using thrust but the performance is not very well so next try to improve the throughput at the same time.

+### 2020.12.23
+add compression experiment so need delete the forward projection compression in define COMGPU but the submit version using COMGPU do not ensure the accuracy

+### 2020.12.24
+has been add COMFORGPU and the accuacy is right now This is the backup for reconstruct_gpumpicard and test the scalability for the function more 8 process test